marlanamc/time-map/todo/thefinalstretch.md

 - [ ] CSS purging if bundle size is a problem
 - [ ] WebP images if loading is slow
-- [ ] Celebration system if users miss the dopamine hits
+- [ ] Push notifications if reminders matter
 - [ ] Accessibility audit if users report issues
-- [ ] Background sync if offline conflicts are common
+- [ ] Deeper offline conflict handling if it becomes a pain point

 ---